-Are you looking for a way to add categories to a custom post type easily?
+One of our readers recently reached out asking for ways to add categories to a custom post type in WordPress.

-Categories are one of the built-in taxonomies in WordPress, but they only appear in posts by default.
+Categories are one of the built-in taxonomies in WordPress, primarily for blog posts.
+However, they don’t automatically appear in custom post types, which limits your organizational options.

 In this article, we’ll show you how to add categories to a custom post type in WordPress.